 Our internationally-acclaimed team of published writers teach in all areas of contemporary literary practice.
 They include

-• Maurice Riordan – poet, editor of The Poetry Review
+• Maurice Riordan – poet, former editor of Poetry London and The Poetry Review

-• Harriet Tarlo – environmental poet and editor and critic
+• Harriet Tarlo – environmental poet, editor and critic

 The E.A Markham Award